Meet EPA Biologist Theodore Angradi, Ph.D.

 My current research looks at the importance of restoring and protecting aquatic habitats in the Great Lakes region.
 These habitats have important functions, such as providing places for fish to live and grow, cycling nutrients, and providing clean water.

-When I'm not in the field, I'm crunching numbers and writing papers.
+When I'm not in the field, I'm crunching numbers, writing papers, and mentoring students and post-docs.

 If you could have dinner with any scientist, past or present, who would you choose and what would you ask them?